drake7707/remote-keyboard/README.md

 - **Mobile-first** — card-based layout, large tap targets, works comfortably on a phone or tablet.
 - **Per-button cards** — each of the 8 buttons has its own expandable card showing Short Press and Long Press settings side-by-side on wider screens, stacked on mobile.
-- **All settings in one page** — keymap editor, device settings (BLE name, battery, power saving, max connections), firmware OTA, bond management, and factory reset.
+- **All settings in one page** — keymap editor, device settings (BLE name, battery, power saving, max connections), firmware OTA, bond management.

 ### Multiple keymaps